digital-work-lab/open-source-project/docs/mailings.md

 >
 > We have also set the date for the code review session.
 This will take place at the TBA.
 You can book the exact time yourself this week in a survey here in the VC.
 Please note that only one member per team can book a slot so that all deadlines can be met.
 The code review session, including the subsequent discussion, will last a maximum of 1 hour.
 >
-> Best regards and good luck with the final spurt
+> Best regards and good luck with the final stretch!
 >
 > Laureen Thurner